 I never posted the so-so potential posts.

-It still bugs me to this day because I will never recreate those photos.
+It still bugs me to this day because I will never recreate any of those photos.
 I had every step snapped, and for once, I was happy with the results.
-With artificial light, I didn’t think I could ever do better than those so I never even attempted to recreate it.
+With artificial light, I didn’t think I could ever do better than those so I never even attempted to recreate any of them.
 The amount of photos plus post processing was staggering.
 It was hours and hours of work.
 No way, no how.

 The tourte and photos didn’t turn out as nice as the 2010 annihilated batch, but I’m happy with it nonetheless and glad I could finally share it with you all.